Arts and Design Careers

 Overall employment in arts and design occupations is projected to grow 2 percent over the next ten years, slower than the average for all occupations; though slow, the increase is expected to result in about 20,500 new jobs over the decade.
 In addition to new jobs from growth, opportunities arise from the need to replace workers who leave their occupations permanently.
 About 94,500 openings each year, on average, are projected to come from growth and replacement needs.

-The median annual wage for art and design occupations was $43,100 in May 2014, which was higher than the median annual wage for all occupations of $35,540.
+The median annual wage for art and design occupations is $48,220, which is higher than the median annual wage for all occupations of $45,760.

-Craft and fine artists use a variety of materials and techniques to create art for sale and exhibition.
-Craft artists create handmade objects, such as pottery, glassware, textiles, and other objects that are designed to be functional.
-Fine artists, including painters, sculptors, and illustrators, create original works of art for their aesthetic value, rather than for a functional one.
+Craft and fine artists use a variety of materials and techniques to create original works of art for sale and exhibition.
+Craft artists create objects, such as pottery, glassware, and textiles, that are designed to be functional.
+Fine artists, including painters, sculptors, and illustrators, create pieces of art more for aesthetics than for function.

-Floral designers, also called florists, cut and arrange live, dried, and silk flowers and greenery to make decorative displays.
-They also help customers select flowers, containers, ribbons, and other accessories.
+Floral designers, also called florists, arrange live, dried, and silk flowers and greenery to make decorative displays.
+They also help customers select flowers and containers, ribbons, and other accessories.

 All designers not listed separately.